michaelkofron/draw/README.md

 https://sharedrawings.herokuapp.com/

-Quick draw is a fun web utility that has a strict color-scheme with limiteless possibilities.
+Quick draw is a fun web utility with a strict color-scheme and limiteless possibilities.
 Draw whatever you want and get a link to share with a friend!

 ![](images/drawing1.gif)